How to transfer your pension to a SIPP

 A defined benefit scheme is usually a workplace scheme arranged by an employer.

-Because of the security offered by these pensions, it is generally considered much higher risk to transfer funds from a defined benefit scheme into a SIPP.
+Because these pensions pay an income that is guaranteed for life, it’s generally considered a much higher risk to transfer funds from a defined benefit scheme into a SIPP.

 What are the benefits of a SIPP?